gene-git/dual-root/README.rst

 Couple of notes on the *dual-root-tool*.
 This version is written in python, as I found doing it in bash unpleasant and I think this is too complex for a bash script; though I am sure there are folks more skilled than me that could make a bash version.

-I think it wouldn't be a bad idea to have a version of dual-boot-tool written in C. But the python works, and who doesn't have python these days!
+I think it wouldn't be a bad idea to have a version of dual-boot-tool written in C++ or C. But the python works, and who doesn't have python installed these days!

-The *bind-mount-efi.service* uses */usr/bin/dual-root-tool* to do all the real work.
+The *bind-mount-efi.service* uses */usr/bin/dual-root-tool* do all the real work.
 If *dual-root-tool* is run with no arguments, it prints information about the currently booted <esp>.
+You should run this to confirm it does the right thing on your system(s).

 It also supports a "-b" option to bind mount */boot* - this is what the *bind-mount-efi.service* uses.